-- 4. The Control mode is set from the Main Menu.
-(Press [PREVIOUS] until the Main Menu appears.) - 5.
+- 1. The Control mode is set from the Main Menu.
+(Press PREVIOUS until the Main Menu appears.) - 2.
 Press CONTROL [F2] to enter Control mode.
-[ENTER] must be pressed to confirm entry into Control mode.
-Note that any entry in the numeric scratchpad will also be taken as the new pressure set-point.
-On RUSKA 7250SYSs with full scale pressure ranges less than 1000 psi (6.9 MPa), the Product controls its internal pressure to the test port pressure before opening the isolation valve and entering the Control mode.
-During this period, the Control mode indicator flashes. - 1.
+ENTER must be pressed to confirm entry into Control mode. - 3.
 Press MEASURE key found in the keypad to exit Control mode.
 No confirmation is necessary.